Temeteron/blockchain_voting_system/README.md

 ## Usage

-1) On your terminal run the following command, which will create a localhost nodejs server to communicate with the test etherium blockchain.
+1) On your terminal run the following command, which will create a localhost nodejs server to communicate with the test ethereum blockchain.
 We will use that to vote.
 ```
 $ node_modules/.bin/testrpc
 ```